HOPS Documentation

 Upper bound relation is reflexive and transitive, hence, we can serially compose the known upper bound relations.
 The resulting function is the result of function composition, i.e., if $B \le f(A)$ and $C \le g(B)$, then $C \le g(f(A))$.
 In the other direction, we may know that $A$ does NOT upper bounds $D$.
 Because of transitivity this implies that if $B \le f(A)$ and $D \le f(C)$ while $D \not\le f(A)$, then we can infer $C \not\le f(A)$, $D \not\le f(B)$, and $C \not\le f(B)$.
 Both of these inferences are shown in the following picture.

-We see that showing the inferred relations in Hasse diagrams makes them harder to read so we hide those.
+Showing the inferred relations in Hasse diagrams makes them harder to read, so we hide the transitive relations.
 We also hide the incomparabilities as there is just too many of them.
 Instead, all the pairwise relations are shown in separate relation tables.

 Some parameters are defined as a combination of two other parameters, i.e., parameter $A+B$ means that both $A$ and $B$ are bounded.
 We can easily infer that $A \le A+B$ and $B \le A+B$.
 In this case, there is an inference that if $A \le C$ and $B \le C$ then $A+B \le 2C$ which makes the former relations transitive of the latter and can be hidden in the Hasse view, simplifying it.